sosercodes/kafka/README.md

 spring.kafka.consumer.group-id=myGroup
 ```

-## Create a Consumer in Sring Boot
+## Create a Consumer in Spring Boot

 Now we create a small [consumer app](https://docs.spring.io/spring-kafka/docs/current/reference/html/#spring-boot-consumer-app).
 In order to create a topic on startup, we add a bean of type NewTopic.